-18. Both the themes and commitments are reflected in a detailed Delivery Plan (2022-24).
-This Delivery Plan shows how we will focus our work to bring the Council Plan to life over the next two years, making sure we deliver what we said we would achieve.
-Under each theme, we clearly set out our priority actions, which we are committed to achieving by 2024.
+Both the themes and commitments are reflected in a detailed Delivery Plan (2024-26).
+The delivery plan for 2024-26 explains the focus and priorities that will bring our Council Plan to life, steering our course over the second two years of the Council Plan, and keeping us on track to deliver on our ambitions.
 These actions cut across and support the delivery of our themes, linking together to shape a bright future for Watford.

-The Council is also a partner in the Local Strategic Plan which is made up of key stakeholders such as Hertfordshire County Council, Hertsmere Council, Three Rivers District Council, Dacorum Council and St Albans Council.
+The Council is also a partner in the Local Joint Strategic Plan which is made up of key stakeholders such as Hertfordshire Council, Hertsmere Council, Three Rivers District Council, Dacorum Council and St Albans Council.
 The Joint Strategic Plan will provide a long-term blueprint for the South West Hertfordshire area to 2050.
 It will consider and address issues that cross council boundaries and will set out a strategic vision for the area.